 Zoom and Other Communication Tools

-Zoom is Davidson’s recommended applications for collaborative communication -- web/video conferencing, conference calls, and more.
+Zoom is Davidson’s recommended application for web/video conferencing and conference calls.
 With Zoom, you can have a one-on-one conversation or a team meeting; share or mark-up a screen or document; and collaborate easily no matter where you are.
 Learn more in this Zoom FAQ.

 All Davidson students, faculty and staff can hold unlimited-length Zoom meetings.